precice/openfoam-adapter/docs/README.md

 | Force | F* (flow) | F* | `Force` |
 | Stress | F* (flow) | F* | `Stress` |

-Displacement reading and writing is supported both for flow (compressible or incompressible) and structure solvers.
+Displacement reading and writing are supported for both flow (compressible or incompressible) and structure solvers.
-Force and stress writing in only supported for flow solvers, reading for both.
+Force and stress writing is only supported for flow solvers; reading is supported for both.

 ### Module: Fluid-fluid coupling